Injured at a Friend’s House: Who Is Responsible and What Happens Next?

 When to Talk to a Premises Liability Lawyer

-• The homeowner doesn’t have insurance.
+• The homeowner does not have insurance

 FAQ

-• Who is responsible if I get injured at a friend’s house?
+Who is responsible if I get injured at a friend’s house?

-• Does homeowner’s insurance cover injuries to guests?
+Does homeowner’s insurance cover injuries to guests?

-• Can I sue my friend if I fall at their house?
+Can I sue my friend if I fall at their house?

-Yes, you have the right to file a premises liability lawsuit, however, in most cases a lawsuit is unnecessary.
+Yes, you have the right to file a premises liability lawsuit.
+In most cases, however, a lawsuit is unnecessary.
 The claim is handled through the homeowner’s insurance company.
 A lawsuit is a last resort if the insurance company refuses to offer fair compensation.

-• What if my friend doesn’t have homeowner’s insurance?
+What if my friend doesn’t have homeowner’s insurance?

-• What evidence do I need after falling at someone’s house?
+What evidence do I need after falling at someone’s house?

 Recent Post

-Person documenting a car accident scene with a mobile phone, taking photos of vehicle damage and evidence for an insurance claim
+Person documenting a car accident scene with a mobile phone

 What to Do After a Car Accident in Texas